javieralmonacid/A01-MixedPrimal-Boussinesq-Calcolo2018/README.md

 * Higher order finite elements can also be used, however, the computational cost of this method might then become prohibitive.

+* Graphics can be exported in VTK format (Paraview).

+* Data such as DOFs, errors and rates of convergence can be exported in .m format (Matlab).

 ## Reference article

 To find out more about the theoretical aspects of this method, as well as comparisons between the codes in this repository and their expected results, read